 Increasing access to digital technologies is key to our inclusivity, equality and wellbeing pledges, equipping more people to realise their professional ambitions.

 Our building provides modern digital tools, including a state-of-the-art digital studio.
-Learn more about our building and spaces.
+Learn more about our spaces and facilities.

 Zone29 contributes significantly to our University's broader sustainability goals, including working to safeguard our local environment and invigorate the local economy.